simpsonlab/simpsonlab.github.io/_posts/2015-11-17-kdtree-mapping.md

-A very simple &ldquo;methods of moments&rdquo; calculation works surprisingly well for long-enough reads, certainly well enough to start an interative process; for any given model one is trying to fit a read to, rescaling the mean and standard deviation of read events to model events gives a good starting point for calibration.
+A very simple &ldquo;methods of moments&rdquo; calculation works surprisingly well for long-enough reads, certainly well enough to start an iterative process; for any given model one is trying to fit a read to, rescaling the mean and standard deviation of read events to model events gives a good starting point for calibration.